 Paycom Software (PAYC) Faces Investor Fraud Lawsuit for Concealing the Adverse Impact its Beti Product Had on Other Offerings – Hagens Berman

-HAGENS BERMAN Encourages PAYC Investors with Substantial Losses to Contact Firm’s Attorneys
+HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages PAYC Investors with Substantial Losses to Contact Firm’s Attorneys Before Jan.
+9th Deadline

 Class Period: May 3, 2023 – Nov.
 1, 2023